OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-27.md

 ## 2 Chronicles 27:3

-He built the upper gate of the house of the Lord, and he built extensively the wall of Ophel.
+He constructed the upper gate of the house of the Lord, and he significantly fortified the wall of Ophel.

 ---